cxli233/FriendsDontLetFriends/README.md

 # 9. Friends Don't Let Friends Confuse Position-based Visualizations with Length-based Visualizations

-This is always an elephant in the room and the essence of many misleading visualizations.
+This is always the elephant in the room and the essence of many misleading visualizations.
 In this example, I measured a response variable across 3 time points.
 Two of the following graphs are fine, but one of them is a data visualization crime.
 Can you see why?